centifanto/centifanto.github.io/_posts/2023-04-12-Why and how I use Obsidian.md

 - Set obsidian workspace to `obsidian.mobile`

 #### Ignore patterns for Syncthing
-Speaking of workspaces, there are usually conflicts as Obsidian tries to update them so I don't back them up
+Speaking of workspaces, there are usually conflicts as Obsidian tries to update them so I don't back them up.
+The only bummer is that it doesn't keep open notes synced.
 ```
 \.obsidian
 \.obsidian.desktop
 \.obsidian.mobile
 ```

+As always, feel free to leave a comment or feedback.